Berehove Raion: Location

 The district covers 1458.7 km2.
 It is located in the Hungarian plain at the south-western portion of the region on the border with Hungary.
 The district also borders with such districts of the region as Mukachevo, Uzhhorod and Khust.
 It also borders with Romania from south-east after annexing abolished Vynohradiv Raion due to administrative reform of Ukraine.

 Through the district flow three rivers Tisza, Borzhava, and Salva.
 Most of the territory is an open plain with some elevation at its north-eastern portion, closer to the Carpathian ridges.

 Demographics

 According to the 2001 Ukrainian Census, the population of Berehivskyi Raion is 54,614 (As of 2004), which is about 4% of the Zakarpattia region population.
 About 50,000 reside in a rural area.

-Although ethnic Hungarians are in majority here (76.1%), ethnic groups are relatively numerous in Berehove Raion.
+Although ethnic Hungarians are in majority here (76.1%), other ethnic groups are relatively numerous in Berehove Raion.
 The largest of these are Ukrainians (18.8%), Russians (0.7%), and Romani (4.1%).